gigijoe/gpsF3XTracker-for-Ethos/README.md

 <a name="Usageonaslope"></a>
 ## 8. Usage on a slope
-    b) Switch on RC system and give the GPS sensor enough time for initiation and satellite detection (it can take 30+ seconds)!
+- Switch on RC system and give the GPS sensor enough time for initiation and satellite detection (it can take 30+ seconds)!
 Open  GPS F3X Tracker Setup  widget and select  Live Position & Direction event place  or any pre-configured place.
-    c) For F3F and  Live Position & Direction event place :
+- For F3F and  Live Position & Direction event place :
-        a) Set  Competition type  and  Base A is on left  configuration items
+	- Set  Competition type  and  Base A is on left  configuration items
-        b) Go with your model to the center of the course
-        c) Wait for stable information in the  GPS  row in the  GPS F3X Tracker Setup  widget screen
+	- Go with your model to the center of the course -Wait for stable information in the  GPS  row in the  GPS F3X Tracker Setup  widget screen
-        d) Take the cardinal direction from the left base perpendicular to the right base and set it to the  Course direction  item
+ 	- Take the cardinal direction from the left base perpendicular to the right base and set it to the  Course direction  item
-        e) Lock the position with the  Lock GPS Home position switch    such status will be indicated by change of item name to  GPS Home lck
+	- Lock the position with the  Lock GPS Home position switch    such status will be indicated by change of item name to  GPS Home lck
-        f) Now your flight configuration is ready, you do not start from the exact home place
+	- Now your flight configuration is ready, you do not start from the exact home place

-    d) For F3B and  Live Position & Direction event place :
+- For F3B and  Live Position & Direction event place :
-        a) Set  Competition type  configuration item
+	- Set  Competition type  configuration item
-        b) Go with your model to the baseline A of the course
+	- Go with your model to the baseline A of the course
-        c) Wait for stable information in the  GPS  row in the  GPS F3X Tracker Setup  widget screen
+	- Wait for stable information in the  GPS  row in the  GPS F3X Tracker Setup  widget screen
-        d) Take the cardinal direction from baseline A perpendicular to baseline B and set it to the  Course direction  item
+	- Take the cardinal direction from baseline A perpendicular to baseline B and set it to the  Course direction  item
-        e) Lock the position with the  Lock GPS Home position switch    such status will be indicated by change of item name to  GPS Home lck
+	- Lock the position with the  Lock GPS Home position switch    such status will be indicated by change of item name to  GPS Home lck
-        f) Now your flight configuration is ready
+	- Now your flight configuration is ready

-    e) For other F3F/F3B event places (pre-configured in the Location.lua file):
+- For other F3F/F3B event places (pre-configured in the Location.lua file):
-        a) Your flight configuration is ready - all parameters, excluding  Base A is on left  are set in the Location.lua file
+	-Your flight configuration is ready - all parameters, excluding "Base A is on left" are set in the Location.lua file

-    f) Go to the "GPS F3X Tracker" widget screen
+- Go to the "GPS F3X Tracker" widget screen
-The initial status is indicated by statement  waiting for start...
+	- The initial status is indicated by statement "waiting for start..."

 <picture 6>